 My mission to share the transformative impact of art making has brought me to work around the globe with various marginalized communities.
 I am proud to say that projects with different community groups have resulted in small handicraft businesses, education resources, international arts educator trainings, a world-wide community of peers, and a fortified desire of mine to perpetuate arts education access.

-Hallie Morrison is an a/r/tographer, creating curiously in the practice of “living inquiry.”
-As an artist, researcher, and teacher, her processes chase questions about life, and her artwork is transformed by the sensitive duty of a Teaching Artist working in social justice.
-In line with restorative practices, Hallie’s artwork is healing in its own making, and stems from reflections on lived and dreamt experiences, as well as repetitive and meditative methods.
+As an artist, researcher, and teacher, I practice "living inquiry," and chase questions about my own place, Indigenous wisdom, cognition, and behavior.
+My artwork is transformed by the sensitive duty of being a Teaching Artist working in social justice.
+In line with restorative social practices, my artwork is healing in its own making, and stems from reflections on lived and dreamt experiences, as well as contemplative methods.